 Peer Pressure

 If a teenager’s group is introduced to illegal vapes, it’s usually a matter of time before each member has given it a few puffs.
+This is the problematic and vicious cycle of teenager vaping.

 Peer pressure is a huge part of teenage friendships and relationships – it’s no secret that many young people want to feel like they belong or are ‘part of the tribe’.
 If they resist, they may feel at risk of seeming ‘uncool’, or even becoming alienated from their friends.